Cauchy convergence in V-normed categories

 The terminal category $\mathbb E$ in $\mathsf{Cat}$ with $\mathrm{ob}\mathbb E=\mathrm E=\{\ast\}$ becomes the {\em monoidal unit} when one puts $|1_*|=\kk$ (but note that it is terminal in $\Catss{\V}$ only if $\kk=\top$).
 Clearly, the functors $\mathrm i$ and $\mathrm s$ preserve the monoidal structure, and $\mathrm i$ preserves even the closed structure.

-We also observe that the forgetful functor $\Catss{\V}\to\mathsf{Cat}$ is, like $\V\text{-}\mathsf{Cat}\to\SET$, {\em topological}; that is: for any (arbitrarily large) family $F_i:\mathbb X\to\mathbb Y_i\;(i\in I)$ of functors of a fixed category $\mathbb X$ to $\V$-normed categories, there is the ``initial'' $\V$-normed structure on $\mathbb X$, given by
+We also observe that the forgetful functor $\Catss{\V}\to\mathsf{Cat}$ is, like $\V\text{-}\mathsf{Cat}\to\SET$, topological; that is: for any (arbitrarily large) family $F_i:\mathbb X\to\mathbb Y_i\;(i\in I)$ of functors of a fixed category $\mathbb X$ to $\V$-normed categories, there is the ``initial'' $\V$-normed structure on $\mathbb X$, given by

-Let us summarize the main points of these observations:
+Let us summarize the main points of these observations, as follows:

-\begin{proposition} The category $\Catss{\V}$ is symmetric monoidal closed and topological over $\mathsf{Cat}$.
-In particular, $ \Catss{\V}$ is complete and cocomplete, and the forgetful functor $ \Catss{\V}\to\mathsf{Cat}$ has both, a right and a left adjoint, providing an ordinary small category respectively with the indiscrete and the discrete $\V$-norm.
-The restriction to small $\V$-normed categories whose carrier category is indiscrete reproduces the corresponding statements for the category $\V\text{-}\mathsf{Cat}$ and its forgetful functor to $\SET$. \end{proposition}
+\begin{theorem} The 2-category $\Catss{\V}$ of (small) $\V$-normed categories, $\V$-normed functors and $\V$-normed natural transformations is symmetric monoidal closed and topological over $\mathsf{Cat}$.
+In particular, $ \Catss{\V}$ is complete and cocomplete, and the forgetful functor $ \Catss{\V}\to\mathsf{Cat}$ has both, a right and a left adjoint.
+The restriction to small $\V$-normed categories whose carrier is indiscrete reproduces the corresponding statements for the category $\V\text{-}\mathsf{Cat}$ and its forgetful functor to $\SET$. \end{theorem}

-We also mention that, since $\Setss{\V}$ is locally presentable (Proposition \ref{SetVlocpres}), by the general result shown in \cite{KL01} this important property gets inherited by $(\Setss{\V})\text{-}\mathsf{Cat}$: \begin{corollary} The category \(\Catss{\V}\) is locally presentable. \end{corollary}